2018210744/starter-hugo-research-group/content/en/publication/Communication Beyond Transmitting Bits Semantics-Guided Source and Channel Coding/index.md

 publication: "IEEE Wireless Communications"
 publication_short: "IEEE Wirel Commun"

-abstract: "Classical communication paradigms focus on accurately transmitting bits over a noisy channel, and Shannon theoty provides a fundamental theoretical limit on the rate of reliable communications.
-In this "
+abstract: Classical communication paradigms focus on accurately transmitting bits over a noisy channel, and Shannon theoty provides a fundamental theoretical limit on the rate of reliable communications.
+In this approach, bits are treated equally, and the communication system is oblivious to what meaning these bits convey or how they would be used.
+Future communications towards intelligence and conciseness will predictably play a dominant role, and the proliferationThe recent concept of "semantic communications" offers a promising research direction.
+Injecting semantic guidance into the coded transmission design to achieve semantics-aware communications shows great potential for further breakthrough in effectiveness and reliability.
+This article sheds light on semantics-guided source and channel coding as a transmission paradigm of semantic communications, which exploits both data semantics diversity and wireless channel diversity together to boost the whole system performance.
+We present the general system architecture and key techniques, and indicate some open issues on this topic.

 tags: [Semantic, Source Coding, Channel Coding]
 categories: [semantic comm]